davidedg/openwrt-gl-inet-customisations/sshtunnel/readme.md

 -------------

 \
-Upon firmware update, the package might be lost.
-You might want to set up a cron job to reinstall it at the following boot and it will hopefully reuse the existing config files:
+Upon firmware updates, the package might be lost.
+You might want to set up a cron job to [reinstall](../reinit-after-upgrade/reinit-after-upgrade.bash) it at the subsequent boot:

-        opkg update && opkg install sshtunnel
+        * * * * * [ -f /root/reinit_complete ] || /etc/config/reinit-after-upgrade.bash

 \